Mahii-12/Project-Management-System/README.md

 ## Entity Structure:

 * User, Project, and Task Entities:
-  > These entities represent the core components of your project management system.
+  > Created these entities, which represent the core components of your project management system.
 Users interact with projects, and projects consist of tasks, forming a hierarchical structure.
 * Entity Relationships:
-  > 'Ive established mappings between entities using Hibernate annotations or XML configurations, ensuring proper data associations and integrity.
+  > 'Ive established mappings between entities using Hibernate annotations, ensured proper data associations and integrity between the entities.

 ## CRUD Operations:

 * Create, Read, Update, Delete (CRUD):
-  > Implemented these operations allows users to manage projects and his tasks for the projects effectively.
+  > Implemented crud operations, which allows users to manage projects and his tasks for the projects effectively.
 They can create new projects, view existing ones, update project details, and remove projects as needed, providing comprehensive functionality.

 ## Validation: